A seasonal product is a product that sells only, or especially, during certain seasons.

-You are reaching a different kind of customer.
+- You are reaching a different kind of customer.

-What's amazing about this approach is it reduces a lot of time and costs because you already have a supplier who could probably make it for you.
+What's amazing about this approach is it reduces a lot of time and costs because you already have a supplier who can probably make a toy version of your product for you.
 It's just going to be smaller and cheaper.

-Tip 2: Create a festival/party version of your product
+Tip 2: Create a festival/party version of your product.

-Tip 3: Find year-round and seasonal keywords being searched together
+Tip 3: Find year-round and seasonal keywords being searched together.

-Let's say you are selling costumes.
+Let's say you sell costumes.

-You go to MerchantWords and start searching seasonal version of that costume.
-So let's see "snowman costume".
-26,000 monthly searches.
+You go to MerchantWords and search seasonal versions of the keyword “costumes”.
+Let's examine "snowman costume": 26,000 monthly searches.